 FALL 2018 PERMACULTURE DESIGN CERTIFICATE COURSE SCHEDULE

-This course includes classroom instruction from Caroline Riley, Taelor Monroe and guest instructors.
+This course includes classroom instruction from lead facilitators Caroline Riley, Taelor Monroe and guest instructors.
 It features hands-on learning projects, including your final site design project.
 The final design project sites are chosen from student’s properties and are group design projects.
 When complete the property owner will come away with both a conceptual design as well as many detailed designs for areas of interest from each design participant in the group.
 For more details about the content and schedule, scroll down this page.

 September 15- Day 1: Introduction to Permaculture, State of the World, Tour & Explore, Permaculture Ethics & Principles

 September 16 – Day 2: Methods of Design, Patterns in Nature, Climate